yennanliu/JavaHelloWorld/README.md

                 - e.g. if they are belong to the same instance
         - `Equals`
             - Equals is a method, NOT operator
-            - Equals can ONLY be used in Reference data type
+            - For comparing `Reference data type`
+             - compare `address in memory`
             - For some types (class) such as String, Date, File
                 - -> They've overridden the equals method
                 - -> SO compare if "content" (attr: such as value..) are the SAME; but NOT address